 About the Beacon Network

-In addition to providing built-in help summaries, BeaconAid’s Help screen includes links to additional web resources (including the DXSummit’s Last 50 HF DX spots, all viewable within the BeaconAid-HF app), user preferences, and a clock synchronization screen.
+In addition to providing built-in help summaries, BeaconAid’s Help menu screen includes links to additional web resources (including the DXSummit’s Last 50 HF DX spots, all viewable within the BeaconAid-HF app), updated app news sent by the developer, user preferences, and a clock synchronization screen.

 User preferences allow you to set whether the distances displayed for beacons are shown in miles or kilometers.